 It’s not unusual to be puzzled at times.
 The Psalmist, we are told, was probably in flight from dangerous, pursuing enemies as he wrote these verses.
 It’s OK to be candid and open-hearted with God about your emotions.
 God will encourage us as we call to him in unsettling times in our lives, as the very next verse indicates — “the Lord will receive me” (10).

 My wife of 38 years died some years ago.
 I was deeply shaken.
 I didn’t lose my faith in God at all, but I found myself casting about for answers.
 Then the same day that she went on to heaven, some close friends from across the country called me.
 He quoted to me the Scripture: “we are perplexed, but not in despair” (2 Corinthians 4:8, KJV).
 And that verse from God through a Christian friend brought help to me in keeping my wife’s death in perspective.
 I could be perplexed (and I was), but as I held onto the Lord I did not fall into despair.
 And I never did entertain despair (loss of hope) in my time of recovery.
 The Lord did not “hide his face from me” in my time of need.
-And He’ll “be [your] helper” too in your times of need.
+And the Lord will “be [your] helper” too in your times of need.

 I was blessed with wonderful parents and a very secure upbringing, thanks to the Lord.
 Dad was an FBI agent, then later a corporate real estate executive.
 He deeply loved us four kids and was very much involved in our lives.
 Mom was a marvelous mother, who cared for and loved us kids with all her heart.
 She once said (and this still touches my heart), “My greatest joy in life was raising my children.”
 Dad and Mom never once failed us or rejected us in their long lifetimes.
 Not once ever.